🫐 Raspberry at a Glance

 - ❗ Raspberry leaf tea should be used cautiously during pregnancy — consult doctor

-- ❗ May interfere with blood clotting (high vitamin K) — consult doctor if on blood thinners
+- ❗ May interfere with blood clotting (vitamin K) — consult doctor if on blood thinners

 - 🍓 Raspberries are not true berries — they’re aggregate fruits made of many tiny drupelets